 Feeding edible crops

 Fruit and vegetable crops are hungry and will need a good balance of nutrients to thrive.
-We explain how to feed the soil, make your own organic liquid comfrey feed and nettle feed, as well as use plant feeds to improve your soil.
+Find out how to feed the soil, make your own organic liquid comfrey feed and nettle feed, as well as use plant feeds to improve your soil.
 You can also transform kitchen and garden waste to make compost, too – we’ve tested a range of the best compost bins so you can get started as soon as possible.

 Allotment pests include slugs and snails, aphids, caterpillars of the large and small white butterflies, and birds.
 Find out how to stop slugs eating young plants, and the best way of dealing with aphids, as well as how to deter carrot root fly and the secrets behind controlling cabbage white butterflies.
 You can deter birds by making a scarecrow.